jswurr/api_intro/README.md

 The API controller contains most of the important code from the screencast.

-Test you understanding by extending the application in the following ways:
+Test your understanding by extending the application in the following ways:

 1. Display the latitude and longitude of the address that's entered
 2. Display the wind speed and direction